yangguangcui/yangguangcui.github.io/_pages/includes/others.md

 #  📚 Editorial Member
 - Associate Editor, Journal of Circuits, Systems, and Computers (SCI indexed)，2023-present.
+- Editorial Board members of Scientific Reports (SCI indexed)，2026-present.
 - Editorial Board members of the Deep Science Publishing
 - Editorial Board members of the AI Insights
-- Guest Editor of the Electronics
+- Guest Editor of the Electronics (SCI indexed)

 #  📚 Reviewer for 20+ Journal
 - IEEE Transactions on Computers